Summer Field Course in Wyoming

 Eight Credit hours for Geology 1121k (Physical Geology) and Geology1122k (Historical Geology) can be earned during an intensive course in Wyoming in the Summer session.
 These courses offer some of the most spectacular geology and scenery in the world in a hands-on study environment.

-We'll fly into in Denver and drive directly to the Front Range of the Rocky Mountains to visit Red Rocks Amphitheatre and the nearby Dinosaur Trail in the famous Morrison Formation.
+We'll fly into Denver and drive directly to the Front Range of the Rocky Mountains to visit Red Rocks Amphitheatre and the nearby Dinosaur Trail in the famous Morrison Formation.
 Next, we'll head north to Casper, WY.
 Built on the banks of the Platte River, Casper has a rich history of boarding long-haul travelers and will be home for a few days.
 Topics of study while here will include rock and mineral identification, stratigraphy, paleontology, structure, topographic and geologic mapping.

 A day's drive will take us northwest through the Wind River Canyon and Thermopolis to Cody, home of the Buffalo Bill Historical Center and its' five world-class museums.
 One night in Cody and we'll drive into Yellowstone via the east entrance, the most spectacular way to arrive by auto.
 We'll stay in cabins in Canyon Village, within walking distance of the Grand Canyon of the Yellowstone.
 Several days in the park will allow us to study hydrothermal activity, volcanism, ecology, and environmental policy.